nephio-project/docs/install-guide/README.md

 ## Introduction

-This Installation guide will set up and run a Nephio demonstration environment.
+This Installation Guide will set up and run a Nephio demonstration environment.
 This environment is a single VM that will be used in the exercises to simulate a topology with a Nephio Management cluster, a Regional Workload cluster, and two Edge Workload clusters.